 O2 Arena should be enhanced in the future by the Green Island multipurpose centre comprising an international hotel, congress centre, shopping and office areas, including a multi-storey car park and extensive public park.

-Getting there: The Arena is easily accessible by private car as well as by public transport.
-Ceskomoravska Metro, a bus terminal, tram stop and a railway station are just a few minutes’ walk from the arena.
+The Arena is easily accessible by private car as well as by public transport.
+Ceskomoravska Metro, a bus terminal, tram stop and a railway station are just a few minutes walk from the arena.
 Address: Ocelarska 2, Prague 9, website.